exyi/coberec/docs/thesis/intro.md

 > The build process is executed by a build system and one of the build steps may be code generation.

 In this thesis, we will focus on code generators that execute during the build.
-Our project is an abstraction for code generation, it works for C#, and targets especially the more complex generators.
+Our project is a library for code generation, it works for C#, and targets especially the more complex generators.
-Nevertheless, it is very useful to briefly investigate alternative approaches as well.
+Nevertheless, it is very useful to briefly investigate alternative techniques as well.

 ## Reducing Boilerplate